cwendorf/EASI/docs/functions/EASI-package.md

 ### Description

-`EASI` implements features of estimation statistics.
-Its primary functions calculate, test, and plot confidence intervals for means, mean differences, and mean contrasts for between- and within-subjects single-factor, factorial, and mixed designs.
-Additional functions calculate the standardized effect sizes and statistical significance tests associated with comparisons among the groups and variables.
-The functions can take either raw data or summary statistics as input.
+`EASI` implements features of estimation statistics and data visualization.
+Its primary functions describe, estimate, test, and plot confidence intervals for means, mean comparisons, correlations, and standardized effect sizes in between- and within-subjects single-factor, factorial, and mixed designs.
+Additional functions offer summaries and plots of data, frequencies, densities, and more.
+Most functions can take either raw data or summary statistics as input.

 ### Details